valyakin/new-obyteorg/docroot/user/pages/03.platform/14.prosaic-contracts/_article/article.md

     </div>
     <p>
-        The two parties use chat in Obyte wallet to make offers, privately exchange the texts of the contracts, and singnal acceptance.
+        The two parties use chat in Obyte wallet to make offers, privately exchange the texts of the contracts, and signal acceptance.
 The texts of the contracts are stored privately in the wallets of the parties, while a hash of the contract signed by the two parties is stored on Obyte DAG.
 Should a dispute arise, a thrird party (an arbitrator, mediator, judge) will be able to use this hash to verify that the contract was really signed by the two parties and that it was not altered after signing.